Prerequisites

 Disable global proxy

-- Before stopping or rebooting the instance, make sure to disable the global proxy or the Internet connection may be unavailable the next time you start it:
+- Before stopping or rebooting the instance, disable the global proxy to avoid Internet unavailability.

 - adb shell settings put global http_proxy :0